 Staircase Rapids Trail Bridge Olympic National Park, Washington

-To enhance user experiences at Olympic National Park in northwest Washington, this 210-foot pedestrian bridge was designed as an integral component of the trail system near Staircase Rapids.
+To enhance visitor experiences at Olympic National Park in northwest Washington, this 210-foot pedestrian bridge was designed as an integral component of the trail system near Staircase Rapids.
 With a design-build delivery method, Otak led the survey, engineering analysis, and ensuing design for the project through construction using unique approaches with partners to accommodate the site’s isolated location.

 A Design-Build Structure for a Scenic Trail Site